All participants should wear work boots or sturdy tennis shoes while at worksites. Sandals or any open-toe shoes are not permitted.

 All participants are required to wear safety eye goggles while scraping paint and painting.
 Paint in your eyes, especially if you wear contacts, is very painful.
 To avoid dust, facemasks should be worn.

 Workcampers are permitted to use power washers and drills but not power saws.
 Only designated “trouble shooters” or experienced adults are permitted to use power saws.

 Catholic HEART Workcamp does not do roof repair.
 At no time should a Workcamp participant be up on a roof.

 All Workcamp participants should wear sunscreen and drink plenty of water while at their worksite.

 While driving to and from your site, participants must wear seat belts at all times.
-Do not “double up” or sit on the floor ( even if you are asked by an adult).
+Do not "double up" or sit on the floor.

 Only adults listed by their churches as “designated drivers” should drive to and from worksites, unless the owner of a vehicle grants permission.
 Teenagers should never drive during the camp week.

 One of the many goals of Catholic HEART Workcamp is to improve conditions in low-income communities.
 In the unlikely event that a team feels threatened because of a resident’s behavior or neighborhood activity, they should bring the situation to the camp manager’s attention and an evaluation will be made on whether or not the team should continue to work at this site.
 If a team member sees any kind of dangerous weapon (firearms, knives, tasers, etc.), the adult leader should immediately contact the camp manager.
 The team will be moved immediately if CHWC feels they are in any kind of danger.